open/close all folders

 The greatest hero of Jushin's past, and the first General to receive the title of "Legendary" - nearly 500 years ago.
 Is also the one who coined Jushin's battle cry "Absolute Jushin!"
 He has allowed Aji Tae to resurrect him so he may experience the thrill and joy of battle again.
 Despite Jushin (past tense) being littered with his statues, in turns out he's really not much of a hero - just a bloodthirsty maniac.

-- The Ace: The most revered hero of Jushin's past.
+- The Ace: The most revered hero of Jushin's past, noted to be an excellent leader, tactician and warrior.

-- Bad Ass: Holy.
-Fucking.
-Shit.
-A minute is all it took for Munsu to realize that he stood naught a hell's chance in even remotely being a match for the guy.
+- Badass: A minute is all it took for Munsu to realize that he stood naught a hell's chance in even remotely being a match for the guy.
 It's been made fairly evident that he's the second most powerful character in the series, right after Aji Tae.
 That said, Mujang still ended up being a fair match for him.

 - Badass Boast: Coined the battle cry "Absolute Jushin!"
 Not that he really cares about it anymore...